I recently heard Jill Briscoe say that your mission field is “the place between your own two feet.” In other words, everywhere we go.

 Immanuel Approach Prayer

-My husband Dave and I are San Francisco City Leaders for a healing prayer practice which encourages greater intimacy with Immanuel, God with Us.
+My husband Dave and I are certified coaches, presenters and San Francisco City Leaders for a healing prayer practice which encourages greater intimacy with Immanuel, God with Us.
 In addition to free training and workshops for the San Francisco community, I lead and equip our team at BJM to bring this healing prayer into their ministries and personal devotions.
 As a result, we are seeing the Immanuel Prayer culture transform our prayer time with the women and girls we serve, along with the joy and comfort that comes from a personal encounter with Jesus.

 Join me on this journey.
 Together, we will see the “goodness of our God in the land of the living.”
 He is good, He is great, and He is able.